 (2001) Expectation Formation in Step-Level Public Good Games.
 Economic Inquiry 39, 250-69 Link to article This article focuses on the process of expectation formation.
 Specifically, the question is addressed whether individuals think strategically when they form beliefs about other players behavior.
 Most belief learning models assume that people abstract from strategic considerations.
 Using an incentive-compatible mechanism, experimental data are obtained on subjects expectations in a step-level public good game and in a game against nature.
 Beliefs in the interactive games develop in the same way as in the game against nature, providing evidence that strategic considerations do not play a role.
 The evidence is consistent with predictions derived from the naive Bayesian model.
 (2001) On the Relation between Asset Ownership and Specific Investments.
 Economic Journal 111, 791-820 Link to article Experimental results are presented for a simplified version of Hart s(1995) theory of the firm.
 Theory predicts that investment levels remain constant when investors no-trade pay-offs increase, if these pay-offs are threat points.
 While they may decrease when no-trade pay-offs are outside options.
 Our results support these predictions in a relative sense.
 Average investment levels exceed the predicted level.
 Actual investment behaviour is consistent with the outcomes of the bargaining stage.
 The play of the game is supported by a reciprocity mechanism in which non-investors consider higher investment levels as fair behaviour which deserves a reward.
 Investors anticipate this.
 (2001) Incentive Systems in a Real Effort Experiment.
 European Economic Review 45, 187-214 Link to article In the reported experiment different payment schemes are examined on their incentive effects.
 Payments based on individual, team and relative performance are compared.
 Subjects conducted computerized tasks that required substantial effort.
 The results show that individual and team payment induced the same effort levels.
 In team production free-riding occurred, but it was compensated by many subjects providing more effort than in case of individual pay.
 Effort was higher, but more variable in tournaments, while in case of varying abilities workers with relatively low ability worked very hard and drove up effort of the others.
 Finally, attitudes towards work and other workers differed strongly between conditions.

 (2000) Decisions and Strategies in a Sequential Search Experiment.
 Journal of Economic Psychology 21, 91-102 Link to article The strategy method is becoming an important tool in experimental methodology.
 This study examines how well this method works in an individual decision experiment.
 Subjects are faced with a sequential search problem.
 After extensive practice in solving the problem and formulating strategies, they play 20 periods for money.
 In each period the subjects first make decisions by hand, after that their strategy operates on the same sequence of bids.
 In each period, only one of the results is paid out (randomly determined).
 After each period, subjects can change their strategy.
 This method makes a direct comparison between strategies and decisions possible.
 (2000) Expectation Formation in a Cobweb Economy; some one-person experiments.
 D.Delli Gatti, M. Gallegati and A. Kirman (eds) Market Structure, Aggregation and Heterogeneity Springer Verlag PDF-file In economics expectations play an important role.
 In making decisions agents form expectations about future values of variables.
 Therefore, in any dynamic economic model, agents beliefs about the future have to be modeled.
 Do people form expectations using a simple rule of thumb or do they use a continually updated forecasting rule?
 Can people learn a rational expectations equilibrium ?
 This paper describes experiments where we investigate how people form expectations in the simplest dynamic economic model, the cobweb model, without any knowledge of the underlying market equilibrium equations.
 We found that only about 35% of the subjects seemed to be able to learn the unique rational expectations equilibrium.
 We also found that many individuals deviate from rational expectations for long periods of time, sometimes with 'systematic forecasting errors'.
-(2000) The influence of banking and borrowing under different penalty regimes in tradable green certificate markets - resulst from an experimental laboratory experimen Energy & Environment 11, 407-422 PDF-file
+(2000) The influence of banking and borrowing under different penalty regimes in tradable green certificate markets - resulst from an experimental laboratory experimen Energy & Environment 11, 407-422 Link to article

 (1999) Strategic Behavior in Public Good Games: When Partners Drift Apart.
 Economics Letters 62, 35-41 Expanded working paper Link to article (Abstract of the expanded Working Paper) We use a new design to (re)examine the occurrence of strategic behavior in voluntary contributions mechanism experiments.
 Subjects are in groups that remain constant for a number of periods before they change.
 The change is public knowledge and always consists of one member switching to another group.
 Moreover, everyone knows that this individual will not be grouped with any of the members again.
 In this sense 'partners' really become 'strangers'.
 We find considerable evidence of strategic behavior in these relatively simple games.
 Subjects who leave their group contribute less than in the previous period and less than in the next period in their new group.
 Contribution levels decline with the number of periods remaining for the group.
 The results can be explained by the occurrence of conditional cooperators, who are willing to contribute if and only if enough others do the same.
 The presence of these subjects elicits strategic (forward looking) behavior from others.